 For a more detailed estimation of your earnings, give our take home pay calculator a try.

 Since 2000, Parasol has worked with contractors, providing support and advice.
 This experience has helped us ensure we always provide the best service possible.
-To find out more about how umbrella companies work or how we can help you, complete the form below and we’ll be in touch.
+To find out more about how umbrella companies work or how we can help you, request a callback and we’ll be in touch.